MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

 \subsubsection{Findings}

-From Table~\ref{tb:rq1}, we can see that MMO performs considerably better than the best single-objective counterpart SO$_{best}$, winning 18 out of 22 cases within which 14 of them show statistical significance\footnote{We use Wilcoxon rank-sum test for stricter significance detection, as no pair exists.} ($\hat{A_{12} \geq 0.56}$ and $p<0.05$); the remaining 4 cases are all tie and no cases of loses.
+From Table~\ref{tb:rq1}, we can see that MMO performs considerably better than the best single-objective counterpart SO$_{best}$ (which can vary depending on the case), winning 18 out of 22 cases within which 14 of them show statistical significance\footnote{All Kruskal-Wallis tests show $p<0.001$ at the global level, hence the details are omitted for simplicity of exposition.} ($\hat{A}_{12} \geq 0.56$ and $p<0.05$); the remaining 4 cases are all tie and there are no cases of losses.
 The magnitudes of gains are also clear.
-The improvements over PMO are also clear: MMO wins 20 cases (15 have statistically significant differences) under mostly large magnitude of gains; there are also one tie and one lose.
+The improvements over PMO are also clear: MMO wins 20 cases (15 have statistically significant differences) under mostly large magnitude of gains; there are also one tie and one loss.

-When comparing to the MMO-FSE with the best weight (MMO-FSE$_{best}$), MMO wins 15 out of the 22 cases with 10 of them showing statistical significance; loses on 5 cases with no statistically significant ones, together with two ties.
+When comparing to the MMO-FSE with the best weight (MMO-FSE$_{best}$), MMO wins 15 out of the 22 cases with 7 of them showing statistical significance; loses on 5 cases with no statistically significant ones, together with two ties.
 This means that, although MMO-FSE$_{best}$ is competitive, MMO can still obtain further improvement in general thanks to the new normalization method.
 This is especially true in some cases, such as \textsc{Storm/RS}-O2, where the target performance objective values are much more skewed than the auxiliary ones (recall from Figure~\ref{fig:storm-old}).
-Even though MMO-FSE$_{best}$ was pre-tuned with some best weights, such finding is not surprising because: firstly, the given set of weights may not be exhaustive.
-Indeed, as we will show in the next section, the weight tuning itself can be profoundly expensive, making exhaustive search unrealistic.
+Even though MMO-FSE$_{best}$ was pre-tuned with some best weights, such finding is not surprising because: firstly, despite that the range of good weights can be reduced compared with when no normalization is used, the given set of candidate weights may not be exhaustive.
+Indeed, as we will show in Section~\ref{sec:rq3}, the weight tuning itself can be profoundly expensive, making exhaustive search unrealistic.
 As such, the chosen weight may still be far from the truly optimal weight setting.
 Secondly, as the population evolves, the objective values keep changing, particularly on the target performance objective.
 A fixed weight typically does not stay ideal during the entire evolution process.
 For example, the weight may be a good fit at the beginning of the evolution when the population has a relatively large range of the target performance objective values, but it may become unsuitable when the population converges into a tiny region with respect to the target performance objective.